Malicious or Wanton Destruction of Property

 Willful conduct is done intentionally and by design.
 An act is done with malice if done out of hostility, cruelty, or revenge.
 The Commonwealth must prove beyond a reasonable doubt that the defendant acted deliberately and out of hostility toward the owner of the property.

-There is a separate crime for wanton destruction of property.
-An act of destruction is “wanton” if the defendant acted recklessly or indifferently to the fact that his or her conduct would probably result in substantial damage to the victim’s property.
+There is a separate crime of wanton destruction of property.
+The destruction is “wanton” if the defendant acted recklessly or indifferently to the fact that his or her conduct would probably result in substantial damage to the victim’s property.
 Wanton destruction of property is not as serious a crime as malicious destruction of property, because a wanton act is not performed with intent and hostility.

 A dwelling house is any place where people live.
 Apartment complexes, single family homes, dorm rooms, hotel rooms, and rooming houses all qualify as dwelling houses.Common Defenses and Defense Strategies

 Malicious destruction of property cases can be defended in a variety of ways.

 - Accident – The most common and successful defense to malicious destruction of property is accident.
 The Commonwealth is required to prove beyond a reasonable doubt that the defendant intentionally destroyed or damaged the property.
 An “accident” is an event that happened unexpectedly, without the defendant planning it.
 In some cases, there are no eyewitnesses to the alleged crime, which makes it difficult for the prosecutor to prove that the damage was caused intentionally rather than accidentally.

-- Bias – Because the Commonwealth must prove that the defendant acted with malice in damaging the alleged victim’s property, bias (or motive for the alleged victim to lie) is almost always a live issue at trial.
-Whether the defendant allegedly damaged the property of a former employer, a former spouse, another family member, or even a stranger in a road rage incident, any bad feelings between the parties may create an incentive for the alleged victim to lie.
-Attorney Spring will fully examine any bias or motive to lie during his cross-examination of the alleged victim on the issue of bias and may make it a central theme of the defense.
+- Bias – Because the Commonwealth must prove that the defendant acted with malice in damaging the alleged victim’s property, bias (or motive for the alleged victim to lie) will always be an issue that is explored at trial.
+Whether the defendant allegedly damaged the property of an estranged family member, a former employer, or even a stranger (in a road rage incident, for example), Attorney Spring will cross-examine the alleged victim on the issue of bias and may make it a central theme of the defense.